AndreGuerra123/NUTT/README.md

 #### Abstract

-- [x] The abstract should be no longer than 300 words.
-(Default, but it is up to user to check word count)
+- [ ] The abstract should be no longer than 300 words. *Note* User responsability.

 #### Dedication (if any)